-EXS 325: Fitness Assessment and Exercise Prescription
+EXS 320: Fitness Assessment and Exercise Prescription

 Introduction to the appropriate selection and application of exercise testing, and the use of testing results to construct an activity or exercise plan designed to address health issues.
+The course includes lecture and lab components.